 Welcome to the Capital University Counselor Education Program.
-We are very excited that you have chosen us for your pathway to a career in professional counseling.
-This handbook will help orient you to the graduate program and the university at large.
-In addition, it will inform you of the requirements for your master's degree and in creating your academic program of study.
+We are very happy that you have chosen us for your pathway to a career in counseling.
+This handbook will help orient you to the program and the university at large.
+In addition, it will inform you of the requirements for your master's degree and in creating your academic program plan.